IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 ## Resolving WSL-specific issues

-**Problem**: Docker commands fail in WSL with "cannot connect to the Docker daemon" errors.
+**Problem**: The Docker commands fail in WSL with "cannot connect to the Docker daemon" errors.

 **Solution**: